Reidmen/crypto_hitchhiker/PREAMBLE.md

 ## Adding Jumps: Merton's Jump-Diffusion Model

-So far so good, the Black-Scholes is a nice baseline, but real-world assets, especially volatile ones like cryptocurrencies have sudden jumps not captured by continuous dynamics.
-Merton's model extends Black-Scholes by adding a jump component.
+So far so good, the GBM is a nice baseline, but real-world assets, especially volatile ones like cryptocurrencies have sudden jumps not captured by continuous dynamics.
+Merton's model extends GBM by adding a jump component.

 The core idea is to model jumps using a *compound Poisson process*.
-This assumes that significant **events** causing price jumps occur randomly according following a Poisson process, the magnitude being also random.
+This assumes that significant **events** causing price jumps occur randomly according to a Poisson process with the magnitude being also random.

 Let $N_t$ be a Poisson process with intensity $\lambda$.
 *   $N_t$: Counts the number of jumps that have occurred up to time $t$.